 When I was 19, I became obsessed with improving my mixing.
 One of the main guys creating the DMC mixes at the time was Les Adams, known as the Mix Doctor.
 When I discovered that he offered advanced mixing lessons, I snapped up a one-day personal training course.
 This made me realise that I had to ditch my belt drive decks, because mixing on them was as easy as skateboarding on a wet towel!

 Armed with a pair of direct-drive turntables, I practiced endlessly to become proficient at blending together two tracks.
 My dream was to work at a west-end club, but it was a closed shop.
-However, I was working part-time as a cab driver, and one night was dropping o a passenger at the notorious Stonebridge estate in North-West London.
-The firm I was working for had instructed us to never pick anyone up from there, as it was a very dangerous place.
+However, I was working part time as a cab driver, and one night was dropping o a passenger at the notorious Stonebridge estate in North-West London.
+The firm I was working for had instructed us to pick no one up from there, as it was a very dangerous place.
 However, as I was driving out of the estate a very well dressed man, who looked completely out of place in that setting, ran up to me and begged me to give him a lift, as his car had broken down.
 I explained that I wasn’t allowed to pick him up, but he pleaded with me not to leave him there, so I ended up taking him.
 As we drove to where he lived, he commented that he liked the tape that was playing in my car.

-I mentioned that I was a DJ and he said that he owned a club and was looking for a new DJ!
+I mentioned that I was a DJ, and he said that he owned a club and was looking for a new DJ!
 He invited me for an audition and a week later I had secured two nights a week DJing at the famous Le Beat Route club in the west-end!

 Y viva Espana

 Within a week of returning to London, I was offered a contract out in Finland, and was soon experiencing a completely different environment.
 Working in clubs that had saunas in them!
-Halfway through every night the dance-floor would clear and everyone would go and have a sauna!!
-Halfway through every night the dance-floor would clear and everyone would go and have a sauna!
+Halfway through every night the dance-floor would clear and everyone would have a sauna!!
+Halfway through every night the dance-floor would clear and everyone would have a sauna!
 I was also there during one of the worst winters they’d had and it reached -36 one day!

-When I returned home I was offered work again, this time by an agency called Bacchus, which had contracts all over the world, and was in the process of merging with another company called Juliana’s.
+When I returned home I was offered work again, this time by an agency called Bacchus, which had contracts all over the world, and was merging with another company called Juliana’s.
 My first contract with them was in Amsterdam at a club that was virtually run by the Amsterdam mafia and music wasn’t exactly the most important concern!
 I then flew from Holland to Damascus in Syria, which was very different to the situation now.
 Just the cover charge of this club was equivalent to three times the monthly salary of the average Syrian!
 This meant the super-rich who all tried to outdo each other in flaunting their wealth mostly frequented it!

 Rock the Casbah!